kgwstat/covcomp/README.md

 This is an R package for implementing the covariance completion algorithm in [1].
 The variable `Cov` is a discretization of the partial covariance $K_{\Omega}$ in the form of a matrix and `Omega` is a matrix of 1s and 0s of the same dimensions as `Cov` which describes the domain $\Omega$ of $K_{\Omega}$.

-1. For manual choice of truncation parameters used in the algorithm:
+1. For manual choice of truncation parameters used in the function:
 ```
 Compln(Cov, Omega, VectorOfTuning)
 ```